linode/docs/docs/guides/platform/get-started/getting-started/index.md

 This phone number provides our team with a secure method of verifying your identity as the owner of the newly created Linode user account.
 We will only ever use this phone number to verify your identity by sending a verification code as an SMS message.
 See [Phone Verification](/docs/products/platform/accounts/guides/user-security-controls/#phone-verification) for more details.
 {{</ note >}}

 1. Within the **Billing** section, select your payment method and enter your billing address details.
 Linode accepts credit/debit cards, Google Pay, and PayPal.
-See the [Payments Methods](/docs/products/platform/billing/guides/payment-methods/) guide to learn more about each of these methods.
+See the [Billing and Payments](/docs/products/platform/billing/#payments) guide to learn more about each of these methods.
 You must also accept the [Master Services Agreement](https://www.linode.com/legal-msa/).

 1. Most accounts are activated instantly and you can start adding services right away.
 A small number of accounts may require manual review prior to activation.